reproducible-biomedical-modeling/Biosimulations_BioNetGen/docs-src/installation.rst

 Installation instructions
 =========================

-BioSimulators-BioNetGen is available as command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-BioNetGen is available as a command-line program and as a command-line program encapsulated into a Docker image.

 Command-line program
 --------------------